jbakse/site_builder/content/pixels/index.md

 ### The Pixels Array

 The memory storing the image shown on the screen is called the video buffer or framebuffer.
-Direct access to the screen's framebuffer is pretty unusual on modern computers, and libraries like p5.js don't (can't) provide it.
+Direct access to the screen's framebuffer is pretty unusual on modern computers, and high level libraries like p5.js don't (and can't) provide it.
 P5.js _does_ give you access to a pixel buffer storing the image shown on your sketch's canvas.
 When you call drawing functions like `rect()` and `ellipse()`, p5.js updates the appropriate values in this buffer.
-The buffer is then composited into the rendered webpage by the browser and shown in the browser's window.
+The buffer is then composited into the rendered webpage by the browser.
 The browser window is composited onto the display's framebuffer by the operating system and video hardware.

 ::: .links-sidebar
 [p5.js<br/>pixels array](https://p5js.org/reference/#/p5/pixels)